The British climate, widely influenced by the Atlantic, throws a lot of weather at us and climate change will almost certainly produce extremes.

 Most plants resent winter wet.
 It’s akin to a human being standing in a cold bath, but dormant plants that have retreated underground stand more chance of survival.
 All the prairie plants from North America will probably shrug this winter off and monardas, American asters, rudbeckias, sanguisorbas and heleniums will return unscathed.

-Related: plants for clay soil.
+Find out the best plants for clay soil.

 Which plants will suffer in wet conditions?